ksavlekov/SoftUni-Software-Engineering/README.md

-All projects in SoftUni I met is here.
+All projects in SoftUni I met are here.